bakhshiali/bakhshiali.github.io/_projects/CCD.md

 Samples – How many scans to average together (removes noise).
 Exposure – An integer value from 1 to 1000.
 The milliseconds to expose.
 Baseline – Makes a zero second exposure to subtract from other exposures.
 notes : Be careful to keep the digital and analog wiring away from each other where possible.
 Use 0.1µF bypass capacitors at every Vcc connection.
 Keep all of the digital wires as short as practical to keep them from radiating more than necessary.
-Be especially careful when routing the Mclk and SH signals near analog areas.
+Be especially careful when routing the Mclk and SH signals near analog areas.</p>